 When I initially chose my thesis topic, I knew of no other product that simplified the Android app development process, aside from AppInventor.
 Since then, I discovered products such as Andromo, which completely remove the coding from Android development.
 “DroidDev,” a senior thesis from last year, sought to reduce the barriers to Android development by simplifying the setup process; it did so by hosting the necessary software on a server (cloud).
 This meant no installations or downloads required.
 The drawback of everything being hosted online, of course, is that the tool required a steady Internet connection, and that nothing could be accessed without Internet (there was no local platform).
 While an Internet connection is becoming more and more reasonable to assume that people have at any given time, there is still an advantage to being able to develop apps in times of unstable or no Internet connection, such as while traveling or commuting.

 EasyAndroid differs in a few ways.
 Unlike DroidDev, which simplified the download and installation process, EasyAndroid simplifies the actual coding process.
 It essentially replaces Java code with a set of property definitions, which are then turned into Java code.
 Additionally, EasyAndroid is run locally, not requiring any Internet connection after the initial installation.
 Furthermore, in contrast to all of these other products, the Java and XML code, and the project directory generated by EasyAndroid are all available for the user to view and edit.
 One could easily use EasyAndroid as a starting point to create an Android app, and later import it into an editor like Eclipse to continue development.
-Lastly, EasyAndroid, while constrained in exactly how much it can do, gives the user more freedom to create their own apps that have the look and feel that they want.
+Lastly, EasyAndroid, while constrained in exactly how much it can do, gives users more freedom to create their own apps that have the look and feel that they want.

 Related Works